nventive/DotNet.Backend.Template/src/Content/Backend/README.md

 1. Finally, add the pipeline to Azure DevOps.

-## Client App
+## Client App / SPA

-If you want an SPA with, don't forget to run these commands :
-- `cd NV.Templates.Backend.Web/ClientApp`
-- `npm init`
+If you generated this project with the SPA option, make sure you generate the `package.json` file at the root of the ClientApp folder, or it might result in compilation issues.